thomashancock/TORCH_Data_Processor/README.md

 This section gives a list of changes/features which are yet to be implemented, but are requested.
 The requester's initials should be put in brackets after the item.

 * Refactor Edge Sorting to be easily modifiable (THH)
-* Add "No Errors" to ErrorSpy summary if no errors are detected (THH)
 * Parallel Mode (THH)

 ## Known Bugs <a name="KnownBugs"></a>